 To attend school, children in Nebraska are required to be immunized against the following diseases:

 • Diphtheria, tetanus, and pertussis • Polio • Measles, mumps, and rubella • Hepatitis B • Varicella (chicken pox)

-Each school in Nebraska is required to keep the immunization history of the students enrolled on file.
-In addition, schools are required to report information on student's immunization status annually to the Nebraska Immunization Program.
-School reporting is conducted on-line via a web survey available, late September / early October, and is due by November 15th.
+Each school or school district in Nebraska is required to keep the immunization history of the students enrolled on file.
+In addition, schools or school districts are required to report information on student's immunization status annually by November 15th to the Nebraska Immunization Program.

 For complete information, please refer to Title 173 of the Nebraska Administrative Code, Chapter 3: Rules and Regulations Relating to School Health, Communicable Disease Control, and Physical Examination and Immunization Standards.
 View Title 173.

 While there are exemptions to the immunization requirements, parents need to be aware that unvaccinated children are not the only ones at risk for contracting disease.
 When parents choose not to immunize, their decision affects every other child in the school as well as their own child.
 Many immunizations require multiple doses before a child builds up full immunity, and some children are not able to be vaccinated.
 These vulnerable children depend upon “herd immunity" for protection.